 This step is necessary to make the replica server able to accept writes.
-As part of this process, the replica server will be delinked from the master.
-Once you initiate stop replication, the backend process typically takes about 2 minutes to complete.
+As part of this process, the replica server will be delinked from the primary.
+After you initiate stop replication, the backend process typically takes about 2 minutes to complete.
 See the stop replication section of this article to understand the implications of this action.

 Each server has a unique connection string.
-Update your application to point to the (former) replica instead of the master.
+Update your application to point to the (former) replica instead of the primary.

 Considerations and limitations

 Read replicas are currently only available in the General Purpose and Memory Optimized pricing tiers.